HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     - **Owner**

-        Selecting the **Owner** criteria adds the **User** field, a typeahead input field where you can select the owners of the items you want included in your report.
+        Selecting the **Owner** criterion adds the **User** field, a typeahead input field where you can select the owners of the items you want included in your report.
 The list of matched users is displayed as auto-suggested options according to the input value as you type.
 Select the users from auto-suggested options.
 A checkmark appears to the left of the selected user to indicate that it has been selected.

         ![](../../../../assets/HCL_Content_Reporting_Owner_Criteria.png)

     - **Author**

-        Selecting the **Author** criteria adds the **User** field, a typeahead input field where you can select the authors of the items you want included in your report.
+        Selecting the **Author** criterion adds the **User** field, a typeahead input field where you can select the authors of the items you want included in your report.
 The list of matched users is displayed as auto-suggested options according to the input value as you type.
 Select the users from auto-suggested options.
 A checkmark appears to the left of the selected user to indicate that it has been selected.

         ![](../../../../assets/HCL_Content_Reporting_Author_Criteria.png)

     - **Item type**

-        Selecting the **Item type** criteria adds the **Item** field, a multi-select dropdown input field where you can select the item type of the items you want included in your report.
+        Selecting the **Item type** criterion adds the **Item** field, a multi-select dropdown input field where you can select the item type of the items you want included in your report.

         ![](../../../../assets/HCL_Content_Reporting_Item_Type_Criteria.png)